-Innovation Space
+1.3 Innovation Space

 The Innovation Space (InnSpace) concept is a rather new creation at the TU/e.
 The motivation to build such a creative environment was generated by models elsewhere such as the Design Factory at the Aalto University in Finland.
-Inspired by this model, the InnSpace at the TU/e aims at stimulating students to work on hands-on projects in multidisciplinary teams in a collaborative manner while creating linkages with the industry, research organizations and businesses in order to create an ecosystem of technological development.
+Inspired by this model, the InnSpace at the TU/e aims at stimulating students to work on hands-on and challenging projects in multidisciplinary teams in a collaborative manner.
+The purpose is to create linkages with the industry, research organizations and businesses in order to generate an ecosystem of technological development.
 One of the main goals of this macro project is to create a community of students and support them in interdisciplinary engineering projects to generate prototypes together with staff and companies.
 In addition, the purpose is to transform prototypes into products and services for society, creating new businesses and valorizing research at the university [15].

-With this vision of interdisciplinary education and innovation in mind we selected a group of students to carry out part of the project in the Innovation Space.
+The InnSpace at the TU/e is an open area in which students work in teams and interact with other groups.
+Students can work on experiments, make measurements, solder pieces or build own models in order to generate designs.
+The space contains meeting rooms and With this vision of interdisciplinary education and innovation in mind we selected a group of students to carry out part of the project in the Innovation Space.
 Our interest was to identify whether this innovative environment of the InnSpace would have an impact on students' final products.